canonical/ubuntu-for-developers-docs/docs/howto/go-use.md

 This means the loop attempts to run four times on three values.
 There is an off-by-one error.

-Changing the code as follows fixes the error:
+8. Change the code as follows to fix the error:

 ```{code-block} diff
 func calculateAverage(numbers []int) float64 {